Japanese Tea Ceremony Steps

 (11) Take up two spoonfuls of Tea and put it into Tea-bowl.

 (12) Put a lid on Tea-caddy and place it in front of the water-jar with a spoon on top.

 (13) Remove the lid from Water-jar and place beside it.

 (14) Put a ladleful of hot water into Tea-bowl, replacing ladle on Kettle.

 (15) Whisk Tea and replace Tea-whisk to right of Tea-caddy.

-(16) Take Tea-bowl in left hand and present with right hand.
+(16) Take Tea-bowl in the left hand and present it with the right hand.
 Bow.

-(18) Take another ladleful of hot water and put in returned Tea-bowl.
+(18) Take another ladleful of hot water and put in the returned Tea-bowl.

 (19) Replace ladle on Kettle.

 (21) Take up swab and wipe Tea-bowl.